• How Much Does a Debt Arrangement Scheme (DAS) Cost?

 The good news is that the fees associated with a Trust Deed, another popular formal Scottish debt solution, are similarly calculated and organised.
 Most Trustees take their payment from the monthly payments that are going to your creditors.
 All Trustees, whether from charities or private companies, need to be paid, but most should take this from your payments.
 As with a DAS, it is a good idea to ask to make sure know what you are agreeing to.

 Unfortunately, sequestration, or bankruptcy, does require a fee and you should take this into consideration when you are deciding which debt solution is best for you.
-Depending on its form, sequestration can cost you £90 or £200.
-The difference in fee depends on the total amount of your debt and the value of your assets.
-Debtors with a debt smaller than £17,000 who don’t have assets that total over £2,000 could be eligible for a form of sequestration called Minimum Assets Process (MAP).
+Depending on its form, sequestration can cost you £150.
+Debtors with smaller debts could be eligible for a form of sequestration called Minimum Assets Process (MAP).

 Maxine McCreadie